-The iPhone 13 Pro & Pro Max is Discontinued – Here’s Why…
+The iPhone 13 Pro is Discontinued – Here’s Why…

 Can You Still Buy The iPhone 13 Pro Max?

-If you want to pick up an iPhone 13 Pro Max in 2022 and, you know, save yourself a little bit of cash there are plenty of ways to get one – most carriers still have plenty of them in stock.
-Mint Mobile has some really sweet deals on its iPhone 13 Pro models right now, so be sure to check those out if you’re looking for an iPhone Pro model for slightly less.
+If you want to pick up an iPhone 13 Pro Max in 2023 and, you know, save yourself a little bit of cash there are plenty of ways to get one – most carriers still have plenty of them in stock.

+Verizon is offering some killer deals on the iPhone 13 Pro Max too.
+You can effectively pick up the phone for free if you have an eligible trade-in.
+If you’re running an iPhone 11 or iPhone 12, for instance, you can use it to put towards the cost of a new iPhone 13 Pro Max, potentially saving you up to $800 in the process.

+And make no mistake, the iPhone 13 Pro Max is still a killer phone.
+It has a brilliant camera, and outstanding battery life, and is still very much worth a buy in 2022, especially if you’re looking to save some money (by getting it instead of the more expensive iPhone 14 Pro Max).

 Another option is to pick one up via a refurbished phone specialist; I’ve included the two best for the UK and the USA below – you’ll save, on average, around 30% by buying an iPhone refurbished.